oisee/deepdeep/README.md

 ## 🔗 Research Goals

-SpectrumAI aims to advance the state-of-the-art in constraint satisfaction for retro graphics by:
+DeepDeep aims to advance the state-of-the-art in constraint satisfaction for retro graphics by:
 - Proving transformation exploration improves results vs. direct conversion
 - Developing perceptual models for human vision of dithered/flickering displays
 - Creating differentiable rendering pipelines for gradient-based optimization